|or on PC via Steam or itch.io|

 - the ILS mode of the plane is activated,

-- the plane intercepts the ILS line at a shallow heading of 50 degrees or less with respect to the runway heading (in reality they use 30 degrees),
+- the plane intercepts the ILS line at a shallow heading of 60 degrees or less with respect to the runway heading (in reality they use 30 degrees or less),

-- the plane has to be descended low enough to intercept the glideslope; the blue circles mark the heights of 2000, 3000 and 4000 feet.
+- the plane has to be descended low enough to intercept the glideslope; the blue circles mark the altitudes of 2000, 3000 and 4000 feet.

 - At the top left you see your current game score.
 This number is the maximum of what your skill value has been in the current game.
 So your score can only increase.
-Then there's also the high score: the highest game score you ever reached on your device (unless you cleared the app data or reinstall).
+Then there's also the high score: the highest game score you ever reached on your device (unless you cleared the app data).

 - Departing aircraft determine their heading and speed themselves; they only require an instruction to climb to a higher altitude.
-This can be done, when its safe, by just one click to select FL130.
+This can be done, when it's safe, by just one click to select FL130.
 Other altitudes can be selected but keep in mind that eventually the plane has to continue the climb to FL130.
 Optionally, a heading can be given by disabling 'SID' mode temporary.
-When you disable SID, the climb is also restricted to FL100.
-Make sure to activate it again and continue the climb so that the plane has climbed above FL100 before passing the boundary of the airspace.
-The airspace boundary is displayed as the outer circle (radius 30 NM).
+When you disable SID, the climb altitude is also restricted to FL90.
+Make sure to activate SID mode at some point again and continue the climb so that the plane has climbed above FL90 before passing the boundary of the airspace.
+The airspace boundary is displayed as the outer circle (radius 30 NM, 30 nautical miles).
 For New York, departing planes fly on a heading initially, so you'll have to manually enable SID to clear planes to the departure fix.

 - You can lose skill points when planes:

-- fly too close to eachother (in general: overlapping circles and altitude difference <1000 feet),
+- fly too close to eachother (in general: overlapping circles and altitude difference less than 1000 feet),

-- divert (leave the airspace at the 30 nm boundary), also if they are departures but fly at or below FL100 when leaving the airspace,
+- divert (leave the airspace at the 30 NM boundary), also if they are departures but fly at or below FL90 when leaving the airspace,

 - abort the approach (runway occupied, too high altitude etc.),